danicrc/drojas.pkg/README.md

 ## An R package for processing sea turtle hormones data

-Users can use this package can use to understand the relationship between hormone concentration during the sea turtle nesting process.
+Users can use this package can use to understand the relationship between hormone concentration during the sea turtle nesting process or preparing for the nesting process.